niko-vahlas/GrandPrixPulse/README.md

 Functionality:
 - Look up team members, sponsors, car model, and team performance by year and team
 - Look up most recent lap records of different Formula 1 circuits
+- Look up race results by year and circuit

 ### Description of Application Platform
 We will use PHP/MySQL for backend and HTML/CSS for frontend.